 Letters were originally transported in envelopes in order to ensure privacy as well as protect them from any damage.
 A record of the first sale of letter envelopes dates back to 1820, by the book and paper trader S. K. Brewer in Brighton.
 In the course of time such letter envelopes were also being used in archives, libraries and museums for the storage of small, mostly sheeted objects.
 Today, the use of envelope enclosures is widespread and are a popular tool in the field of preservation and are frequently used for storing cultural artefacts.

-The transparent archival paper developed by KLUG-CONSERVATION differs from conventional glassine papers.
+The transparent and opaque archival paper developed by KLUG-CONSERVATION differs from conventional glassine papers.
 It is produced free from sulphur, acids, lignin, plasticisers and metals and using 100 % fresh fibres, according to our own formulations.
 It has passed the Photographic Activity Test (PAT) and is suitable for long-term archiving.» to the product group

 Documents are often stored folded in many archives.
 They are frequently kept in (large) envelopes made of heavy-duty brown kraft wrapping paper.
 Storage in such envelopes can lead to damage to the documents through the acidic heavy-duty brown kraft wrapping paper.
 Document envelopes developed by KLUG-CONSERVATION are made of ageing-resistant archival paper or board.» to the product group